zavolanlab/zarp/docs/guides/usage.md

 # Execution of pipelines

 ZARP consists of three different pipelines.
-The main pipeline that processes the data, the second allows you to download the sequencing libraries from the Sequence Read Archive (SRA), and the third that populates a file with the samples and determines sample specific parameters. <p> <p>
+The main pipeline that processes the data, the second allows you to download the sequencing libraries from the Sequence Read Archive (SRA), and the third that populates a file with the samples and determines sample specific parameters.

 If you can create a `samples.tsv` file and fill in the metadata for the different sequencing experiments then the main pipeline can analyze your data.

+!!! info "Prerequisites"

+    The code below assume that you have already [installed](./installation.md) ZARP.

 ## How to run ZARP